keleven-uk/pyWeatherApps-Pandas/README.md

 To install dependencies pip -r requirements.txt

 ```
-┌─────────────────────────────────── pyWeather 2025.12 ───────────────────────────────────┐
+┌─────────────────────────────────── pyWeather 2025.17 ───────────────────────────────────┐
 │ This program comes with ABSOLUTELY NO WARRANTY; for details type `pyWeather -l'.        │
 │ This is free software, and you are welcome to redistribute it under certain conditions. │
 └──────────────────────────── Copyright (C) 2025  Kevin Scott ────────────────────────────┘

-usage: main.py [-h] [-l] [-v] [-e] [-i] [-c] [-cD] [-b] [-M] [-Y] [-A] [-P PLOT] [-H] [-y YEAR] [-m MONTH] [-Z]
+usage: main.py [-h] [-l] [-v] [-e] [-i] [-c] [-cD] [-b] [-D] [-M] [-Y] [-A] [-P PLOT] [-H] [-y YEAR] [-m MONTH] [-d DAY] [-Z]

 Builds a main data store out of individual weather data spreadsheets.

 options:
   -h, --help          show this help message and exit
   -l, --license       Print the Software License.
   -v, --version       Print the version of the application.
   -e, --explorer      Load program working directory into file explorer.
   -i, --info          Print info on the data store [Pandas dataFrame].
   -c, --check         Check data store integrity.
   -cD, --checkDelete  Check data store integrity and delete unwanted.
   -b, --build         Build the data data store - consolidate the spreadsheets.
+  -D, --Dreport       Report on the data data store - finds the Daily highs and lows.
   -M, --Mreport       Report on the data data store - finds the monthly highs and lows.
   -Y, --Yreport       Report on the data data store - finds the yearly highs and lows.
   -A, --Areport       Report on the data data store - finds the all time highs and lows.
-  -P PLOT, --Plot PLOT  Plot a line graph of the table, -H for column selection.
+  -P, --Plot PLOT     Plot a line graph of the table, -H for column selection.
   -H, --PlotHelp      Display the column selection for plotting.
-  -y YEAR, --year YEAR  Year of data files to report on.
+  -y, --year YEAR     Year of data files to report on.
-  -m MONTH, --month MONTH
-                        Month of data files to report on.
+  -m, --month MONTH   Month of data files to report on.
+  -d, --day DAY       Day of data files to report on.
   -Z, --Zap           Delete [Zap] both data and file stores.

- Kevin Scott (C) 2025 :: pyWeather V2025.14
+ Kevin Scott (C) 2025 :: pyWeather V2025.17
 ```

 For changes see history.txt